 The first thing you should do is identify the areas that need workflow optimization.
 For better understanding and clarity, you can create a visual representation of all the existing workflows using the flowchart diagrams.

-A clear understanding of current business workflows and processes would help you quickly find out the repetitive tasks and problem areas.
+A clear understanding of current business process workflows and processes would help you quickly identify the repetitive tasks and problem areas.

 You need to carry out a structured process mapping to identify the automation opportunities within your organization.
 This will help you prioritize which task(s) automation will offer the most value to your business.